-- As part of the ongoing operational readiness, in March 2024 opened first international dealership, servicing India and East Asia. - Revenue of \$12,421,642 is up 24% YTD over last year. - Established strategic manufacturing partnerships in Texas and Dubai to enhance growth.
+- As part of the ongoing operational readiness, in March 2024 assigned a distribution territory to service India and East Asia. - Revenue of \$16.9MM is up 15% for the year ended December 31, 2024. - Established strategic manufacturing partnerships in Texas and Dubai to enhance growth.